secretstartups/handbook/content/handbook/marketing/marketing-operations/pathfactory/_index.md

 1. Select the color of the text and the primary color by clicking on the colored boxes.
 1. Change the font of the text by selecting from the drop-down menu.
 Click the `B` button to bold the text.
 Click on the `A` buttons to change the text size.
 1. When you are done making changes click `Add Appearance`.
-1. Once you’ve created your `Appearance` groups, you can apply this styling to any of your content tracks.
+1. Once you've created your `Appearance` groups, you can apply this styling to any of your content tracks.
 Simply select the appearance group from the drop-down menu under `Experience Settings`.

 ## PathFactory Localization